 It’s no secret that summer is one of the best times of the year to snack on and cook with fresh fruits and vegetables.
-To help your seasonal gratitude and friendly feasting climb to delicious new heights, we want to share some of the things we’re most excited to eat this summer.
+To help your seasonal gratitude and friendly feasting climb to delicious new heights, we want to share some of the summer produce we’re most excited to eat this season.

 3 Cheers for Cherries and Berries